khomkrity/ticketing-app/README.md

 ## System Overview :globe_with_meridians:

-> This application provides a simple ticket selling (lots of improvement are needed if intended to use in the real world).
+> This application provides a simple ticket selling system (lots of improvement are needed if intended to use in the real world).

 - **Auth**: Everything related to user accessing (registrating and authenticating) into the system.
 - **Ticket**: tickets available to users to reserve and purchase